RedisLabs/redislabs-docs/content/rv/faqs/_index.md

     - [LATENCY RESET](http://redis.io/commands/LATENCY-RESET)
     - [LATENCY GRAPH](http://redis.io/commands/LATENCY-GRAPH)
     - [LATENCY DOCTOR](http://redis.io/commands/LATENCY-DOCTOR)
-- Additionally, only a subset of Redis’ configuration settings (via CONFIG GET/SET) is applicable to Redis Enterprise Cloud.
+- Additionally, only a subset of Redis’ configuration settings (via CONFIG GET/SET) is applicable to Redis Cloud.
 Attempts to get or set a configuration parameter that isn’t included in the following list will result in an error:
     - hash-max-ziplist-entries
     - hash-max-ziplist-value
     - list-max-ziplist-entries